Update

 As preferences accumulate, the world's probability landscape is reshaped.

-for the agent's specific context.
+agent's context.